 If my "dot" is way toward the front of the parallelogram, that bike is probably not long enough for me, if I want a really nice-fitting bike.
 If, after a tri bike fit session, you aren't getting a discussion from your fitter kind of like what you've read in this paragraph, that's a problem.

 The second new thing I think you need is a video.
 In fact, more than one.
 First you need to see the videos of the "artist's work".
 Today, I don't know that I'd even sit for a free bike fit session (let alone one that cost $250) unless I saw examples of the fitter's work.
 Above is the video of a Slowtwitcher who sat for a fit session, got the fit, and then posted the video of the fit on our forum asking whether our forum readers thought this was a proper fit.
 After much comment and hand wringing, this Slowtwitcher traveled down to the Los Angeles area and was repositioned by our head F.I.S.T. instructor Ian Murray.
 Below is the result.

 If you think the above video is evidence of a fit you admire, go see that fitter.
 If you like the video below, go see that fitter and give him your money.

-This got me thinking, and I had our CTO, Jordan Rapp, put a new field on our database of fitters.
+We have a field on our database of fitters.
 It's called Portfolio, and if you click our Search button the very first searchable option is every fitter who has a portfolio.
-I'm going to be a nag about this.
-I'm going to pester all the fitters on our database to find some way to show to prospects what the fitter's work looks like.
+Not enough fitters have taken advantage of this field.
+They've now had more than a year of my nagging.
+I'm going to keep nagging them and you should too.
 The portfolio can be as easy as throwing up videos of fits on a Youtube channel and the portfolio link on our database listing refers to that channel.
 Mind, as of this writing this is new.
 It's going to take awhile for fitters to get this done.